 - When ribs are done, turn off crock pot and cool a little.
 Carefully remove ribs by gently using tongs or sliding a spatula under them.
 If you squeeze the tongs too hard, the meat will fall clean off the bone, as these are really juicy and good!

 - I served these in twos, but they are super easy to cut into individuals, you could even use a butter knife at this point.
+Serve with reserved sauce.

-Here are more low carb barbecue sauce recipes to try:
+Here are more low-carb barbecue sauce recipes to try: